koszek/buffers/README.md

 Annotation processor that generates code to serialize/deserialize domain objects to/from byte arrays using FlatBuffers and a demo module that shows how annotation processor works.

+For this to work flatbuffers compiler (flatc) must be installed.